NU-CS-Software-Studio-Fall-25/project-tft-smart-hub/ACCESSIBILITY_IMPROVEMENTS.md

 ### Satisfied Criteria

+✅ **1.1.1 Non-text Content (Level A)**
+- All images have alternative text
+- Decorative images marked with `aria-hidden="true"`
+- Sprite-based images use `role="img"` with `aria-label`

 ✅ **1.3.1 Info and Relationships (Level A)**
 - Proper heading hierarchy
 - Semantic HTML landmarks
 - ARIA labels and relationships

+✅ **2.1.1 Keyboard (Level A)**
+- Card tiles navigable with Tab key
+- Enter and Space keys activate card selection
+- Escape key closes modal dialogs
+- All interactive elements keyboard accessible

 ✅ **2.4.1 Bypass Blocks (Level A)**
 - Skip link implemented on CardPickerPage